googleapis/google-cloud-cpp/google/cloud/webrisk/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Web Risk API][cloud-service-docs], a service that <UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for [Web Risk](https://cloud.google.com/web-risk/), a service to detect malicious URLs on your website and in client applications.

 This library is **experimental**.
 Its APIS are subject to change without notice.